eProsima/vulcanexus/docs/rst/tutorials/core/qos/ownership/ownership.rst

     source /opt/vulcanexus/humble/setup.bash

 In a terminal sourced with the previous line, run the following command to install the ROS 2 demo-nodes-cpp tutorial (administrative privileges may be required):

 .. code-block:: bash

-    apt-get update && install -y ros-humble-demo-nodes-cpp
+    apt-get update && apt install -y ros-humble-demo-nodes-cpp

 XML Profile definition
 ----------------------

 In order to specify the desired custom configuration for the Ownership QoS policy, it is needed to construct an XML file (see `Fast DDS XML profiles <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html>`_).
 In that file, the desired configuration is set.

 In any directory, run the following commands to create two files named `profiles1.xml` and `profiles2.xml`: